 Exercise caution if a salesman is pushing you to buy.
 We can give accurate quotes over the telephone for all our stairlifts, whether straight or curved.
 With Assured Stairlifts there will be no pressure and we will quote you the best price from the start.

 Stairs with an intermediate landing require a curved stair rail, or two straight rail stairlifts.

-Straight stairs have no bend, no curves and no intermediate landing.
+Straight stairs have no bend, no curves and no intermediate landing, as in the image.

 Curved Stairs are stairs with any bend or any intermediate landing, including an ‘in-line’ one where the stairs do not change direction.
 Bends include any stairs with just a couple of steps at top or bottom.

 The first image is an inline intermediate landing, the second is a 90 degree flat bend, and the final one shows turning steps at the top.

 Other Points Regarding Curved Rail Stairlifts

 More expensive than straight stair lifts, starting at around £2500.

 With Assured Stairlifts the time from ordering a curved stairlift to installation is from 10-14 days; depending on the complexity of your staircase.
 Some companies may take longer.